@lmCardiB Responds To Azalea Banks With Receipts Of The Latter Dancing To #BodakYellow

 Cardi B is cementing her reign not only as today’s top female artist but as the new queen of clap backs.
-On Monday, her hit single “Bodak Yellow” nabbed the no. 1 spot of Billboard Hot 100 and went platinum.
+On Monday, her hit single “Bodak Yellow” nabbed the No. 1 spot of Billboard Hot 100 and went platinum.
 However, not everyone is happy for Bardi’s newfound success.

 While everyone voiced out their support and congratulatory remarks for Cardi B, who became the first female rapper to achieve such milestone since 1998, Azealia Banks opted to express her disappointment.
 The “The Big Big Beat” rapper raged on Twitter and dissed Cardi B.